weidongguo/ecs175_computer_graphics/p1/readme.txt

                    and y can take value from -250 to 250.
 If the objects are drawn out side of the bounds, it might get a seg fault.
                    Similarly, if user scale, translate, or rotate in away that the x or y value is out of bound, it might get a seg fault or weird behavior will be observed
+   All algorithm specified in the project handout is imolemented dda                graph.cpp bresenham          graph.cpp rasterizing        polygons.cpp rotation           polygons.cpp tranlsation        polygons.cpp scale              polygons.cpp sutherlandHodgman  polygons.cpp
+   cohenSutherland    line.cpp

+   The function that implements them are all named after the algorithm, so i am not including the line numbers

+   For rasterization, all convex polygons work.
+Some concave polygons also work ( concave horizontally is working fine, concave vertically is not working);

 2. To compile the source code, please run the command "make" since I have a makefile ready
 3. To execute the program, please type a.out < datafile
    a. datafile is the file that will be redirected to stdin